NeuroDataDesign/template/docs/falkben/boss_access.md

     1. Downloading/uploading data including annotations
     1. Uploading should be done in chunks of 16 z at a time to avoid write locks
     1. Annotation uploads should be limited to < 2000
+1. [Direct Boss API](http://boss.readthedocs.io/) - RESTful interfaces for interacting with data
+    1. Suggested only if you encounter problems with Intern or need to use a language other than Python
+    1. Useful for spot-checks of data, e.g., request a 500x500 image from the larger volume.
 1. [Ingest large vol](https://github.com/neurodata-dev/ingest_large_vol) - Command line program for _image_ ingest of TIFF files
 1. [ndwebtools](https://neurodata.io/tools/ndwebtools/) - tools that could be useful specifically in regard to data on the BOSS
     1. TIFF image cutouts for imaging data